 This is a story about how to overcome fear.
 My story begins in a foxhole on a hill in Vietnam in 1968.
 Me being one of them.
 I had no idea that night would turn out the way it did.
 As day turned to night, it was black and you could see nothing.
 At that point the fear of an enemy attack took over.
 My body began to shake.
 I wanted to leave that foxhole.
 The man beside me said, “If you do you will be shot.”
 For the first time in my life I prayed to God to please help me over and over.
 As time passed so slowly my fears began to calm down.
 I know it was God’s grace and mercy that I’m here today to tell my story.

 Donald A. Gilreath

-Donald A. Gilreath's story, as told to E. Ball
+Donald A. Gilreath's story, as told to Emily Ball

 Donald Alvin Gilreath was born on January 20th, 1949, in North Wilkesboro, NC.
 He has one brother and three sisters.
 He went to Lincoln Heights High School, running with the track team and performing with the marching band.
 He loves Wilkesboro.
 It's not much, but it's home, and there is no better place to be.

 He enlisted in the Army in 1968 to 1970, from 19 to 21 years old.
 During his service, he rose to the rank of Specialist Four.